livekit/components-js/docs/alpha-docs/guides/getting-started.md

 ## Build your first LiveKit Components app

 With the setup out of our way, let's get started.
-In your React app create a new component that will holds your LiveKit app.
+In your React app create a new component that will hold your LiveKit app.

+> **Info** If you don't want to setup your own React app.
+You can follow along with the examples included in the monorepo.
+To setup the examples head over to [examples](../../../examples/nextjs/README.md).
+The example closest to the here show code can be found [here](../../../examples/nextjs/pages/minimal.tsx)

 ```tsx
 export const MyFirstLiveKitApp = () => {